Home > Become a Notary > How to Become an Idaho Notary

 1. A surety or other entity licensed or authorized to do business in Idaho.

-2. The state Bureau of Risk Management if the applicant is regularly employed by the state and the notary public commission is required in the scope of that employment.
+2. The risk management office in the department of administration for the state of Idaho if the applicant is regularly employed by the state and the notary public commission is required in the scope of that employment.

 Do I need to order a notary stamp in Idaho?

-The Idaho notary statute requires all Idaho notaries public to use an inked stamp to authenticate all their notarial acts (IC §51-117).
-Section 51-117 of the Idaho Code provides the legal specifications regarding the layout and the information required on all official stamps.
+Yes.
+The Idaho notary statute requires all Idaho notaries public to use an inked stamp to authenticate all their notarial acts.
+Section 51-117 and 51-118 of the Idaho Code provides the legal specifications regarding the layout and the information required on an official stamp.

-Dimensions: The official notary stamp may be a circular form not more than one and three-quarter inches in diameter or a rectangular form not more than two and a quarter inches by one inch in length.
-The official stamp must have a serrated or milled-edge border.
+The official notary stamp may be a circular form not more than one and three-fourths inches in diameter or a rectangular form not more than two and one-fourth inches by one inch.

-Required Elements: The official stamp must include the following elements:
+The official notary stamp must include the following information inside a serrated or milled-edge border:

 • The notary public’s name